universe-builders/universe-builders.github.io/void-survivors/design-direction.md

 ![Player Motivations](images/player-motivations-2.png)
 [Source: Quantic Foundry](https://quanticfoundry.com/#motivation-model)

+### 🙅‍♂️ Motivations not focused on

-The game will **not** be focused on the following player motivations:
+The game will **not** focus on the following player motivations:
-* Challenge: The game will not focus on challenging mechanics as this would provide incentive for segregating teams based on competency or teams to exclude members based on skill level.
+* **Challenge**: The game will not focus on challenging mechanics as this would provide incentive for segregating teams based on competency or teams to exclude members based on skill level.
 There will be some challenge and mastery to the game, however random chance and random team compositions will make individual mastery less important than other game elements.

-* Strategy: The game will not promote or require strategic thinking, at most some classes do require short term tactical thinking, and players can choose abilities tactically based on other players' choices.
+* **Strategy**: The game will not promote or require strategic thinking, at most some classes do require short term tactical thinking, and players can choose abilities tactically based on other players' choices.
 Random spawns of enemies will nullify any long term strategy, and promote short term dynamic reactivity.
 Strategic thinking opposes the short play session length and communication mechanisms that the game is designed around.

-* Fantasy/Story: The game will not focus on allowing roleplaying of characters, nor will it invest highly in level design with rich dynamic storytelling, or in portraying a deep story through use of characters.
-The game has a story and a theme but the stories generated in the game should be emergent and be stories created, shared, and treasured by communities as opposed to being told to players through the game.
+* **Fantasy/Story**: The game will not focus on allowing roleplaying of characters, nor will it invest highly in level design with rich dynamic storytelling, or in portraying a deep story through use of characters.
+The game a strong atmospheric theme and the stories generated in the game should be emergent and created, shared, and told by communities as opposed to being told to players through the game.

 ![Player Motivations](images/player-motivations-3.png)
 [Source: Quantic Foundry](https://quanticfoundry.com/#motivation-model)